How to restore Azure VM data in Azure portal

 In Virtual network, select the VNet in which the VM will be placed.
 All VNets associated with the subscription are displayed.
 Select the subnet.
 The first subnet is selected by default.

-In Storage Location, specify the storage type for the VM.
+In Storage Location, specify the storage account for the VM.
+Learn more.

 In Restore configuration, select OK.
 In Restore, click Restore to trigger the restore operation.